kparrish92/pa_4/report/README.md

 whether NE01 is an outlier in general, or if differences in Spanish proficiency could explain the production differences between NE01 and NE02 and NE03.

+*Note* An outlier was removed from Bi01 data, on the basis that the recording was muffled, and the word-initial stop was not heard, not measureable on the waveform/spectrogram.

 # Conclusion